testillano/h2agent/README.md

    interface is secured by default.
 To include management interface, this option must be also provided.

-[--server-request-schema <path file>]
-  Path file for the server schema to validate requests received.

 [--server-matching <path file>]
   Path file for optional startup server matching configuration.